The Sack of Milan

 The sack of Milan marked a turning point in the Western Empire's final decades.
 The city's destruction removed one of the last major administrative and economic centers in northern Italy, forcing a further retreat of Roman authority toward Rome itself.
 The loss of Milan's workshops and craftsmen dealt a severe blow to the empire's military production capabilities.

 Ironically, Milan's destruction may have helped save Rome itself.
-The time and resources Attila spent reducing Milan, combined with disease in his army and diplomatic pressure from the East, convinced him to withdraw from Italy later that year.
-The Hun leader's death in 453 would bring an end to the immediate threat, but the damage to Roman power and prestige was permanent.
+The time and resources Attila spent reducing Milan, combined with disease spreading through his army and diplomatic pressure from the East, convinced him to withdraw from Italy later that year.
+His death in 453 brought an end to the immediate threat, but the damage to Roman power and prestige was permanent.

 Looking Ahead